But that's just the beginning.

 Get started with these NO COST energy saving tips:

-- Close the drapes or other window covers in the summer to block out the heat, especially in your southern and western facing windows.
+- Close the drapes or other window covers in the summer to block out the heat.
+In the winter leave them open to use the warmth of the sun

 - Use your toaster oven or microwave instead of your oven.

-- Check refrigerator door gaskets to ensure a tight seal (test it by placing a dollar bill between the door and the unit.
-If the bill slides out easily, air is leaking and the hinge needs to be fixed).
+- Check refrigerator door gaskets to ensure a tight seal.
+Place a dollar bill between the door and the unit.
+If the bill slides out easily, air is leaking and the hinge needs to be fixed

 - Let foods cool down before putting them in the refrigerator or freezer.